AnthonyCusi/AnthonyCusi/README.md

-### Hello!
-I'm Anthony, a 1st-year Data Science Student at UC Irvine. :bar_chart:
+### Hello, I'm Anthony, a 1st-year Data Science Student at UC Irvine! :bar_chart:

 Although I have no personal programs yet, I am fascinated by the power of **data-driven projects** and have plans to create my own as I continually gain new skills in the field.
 I am excited to apply my skills in projects that will make data visualization easier for others.